rapid7/insightconnect-workflows/workflows/Create_BMC_Incident_for_Top_Remediations_from_InsightVM/help.md

 * Download the workflow or clone the repository `git clone https://github.com/rapid7/insightconnet-workflows.git`
 * Login to InsightConnect, and “Import” the .icon file into the workflow builder
 * Configure the connections for the InsightVM and BMC remedy ITSM
-* The Timers trigger step is set to run this workflow once a week on Sunday at 10AM change this if you want
+* The Timers trigger step is set to run this workflow once a week on Sunday at 10AM.
+Change this to your desired time interval.
 * The InsightVM top remediations action is set to pull the top 10 remediations.
 This can be changes to larger numbers if you want
 * The BMC remedy ITSM action requires inputs that are unique to your organisation.
 * Review and update the BMC remedy ITSM action inputs other than `Other Inputs` as needed